Amplify South Africa

 Tailored support for South African media

-Amplify South Africa provides tailored mentoring, capacity strengthening and grant funding to selected independent media.
-Focused on enhancing revenue streams, expanding audience reach and exploring innovative business models, it builds on the successes of MDIF’s South Africa Media Innovation Program (SAMIP) which, from 2017 to 2023, worked with 27 media outlets and carried out six investments.
+Amplify South Africa ran between February 2024 – March 2026 and provided tailored mentoring, capacity strengthening and grant funding to selected independent media.
+It focused on enhancing revenue streams, expanding audience reach and exploring innovative business models and built on the success of MDIF’s South Africa Media Innovation Program (SAMIP) which, from 2017 to 2023, worked with 27 media outlets and carried out six investments.

 Key features